Claudiu-Ionel/Body-Sculpting/README.md

   - Selected exercises, workout routines, and personalized settings are saved locally, ensuring that nothing is lost in the fitness progress.
   - The data remains on the device, enhancing privacy and security.
 No sensitive information is stored in external servers.

+## UX

+### Website owner business goals

+The main reason to create this website/app is to give users their own personal training space where they can look up information about training routines and use it according to their personal needs.
+The website owner will present at the end an offer with available prices in order to sustain and maintain the app. (this is not necessary to use the website/app and it is not forced upon the users.)

+## User Goals

+### New User Goals

+- User is able to find information about muscle groups and exercises routines.
+- User can easily find and adapt data according to its needs.
+- User can save it's data on the device used to access the app.

+### Returning User Goals

+- Users can access previous stored data in the app.
+- Users can try out new workout routines.

+## User Stories

+### As a website owner

+- I want users to use the app freely and meet their own needs.
+- I want my app users to be able to improve their physical and mental condition.
+- I want to improve the data related to fitness and establish connections with instructors.
+The main point of this is to improve the exercise videos and add high quality and in depth manuals/guide for a healthier life style.

+### As a new user

+- I want to find information about muscle groups.
+- I want to see video tutorials about exercises.
+- I want to have my own exercise list that I can manage.
+- I want to try out different types of exercises with different levels of difficulty.

+### As a returning user

+- I want to see my previous exercise list and be motivated by my accomplishments.
+- I want to try out different exercises.
+- I want to see improvements in my physical capabilities and try out the harder workout routines.

+## Structure of the website

+The website/app is designed to be easy and user-friendly on all types of devices.
+Navigation is intuitive and simplified.
+Users can access data just by clicking a button and important sections are highlighted by hover effects or in the case of buttons being disabled they have a different type of cursor.
+Interaction with the content offers feedback to the users.

+## Surface

+### Colors

+Main colors used in the project:

+- main: #003566;
+- main-variant: #001d3d;
+- secondary: #ffc300;
+- secondary-light: #ffdc69;
+- greyish-blue: #4f5d74;
+- dark-greyish-blue: #313a48;
+- light-Cyan: #cee3e9;

 ## Technologies used

 ### HTML5